-On the third day we actually wanted to do the Trolltunga hike within 2 days.
+On the third day on our Norway roadtrip we actually wanted to do the Trolltunga hike within 2 days.
 But for various reasons, this did not work and so we decided to move Trolltunga and look for another activity nearby.
 Tripadvisor recommended the hie to the Buarbreen Glacier.
 So we spontaneously made our way there.
-What exactly we experienced on our hike you can read here: Buarbreen – Hiking our first glacier
+What exactly we experienced on our hike you can read here: Buarbreen -- Hiking our first glacier

-Travel distancee: None, both is located in Odda
+🚗 Travel distance: None, both is located in Odda

 Day 4: Trolltunga

-On the 4th day we made it to the devil’s tongue.
-This was the longest hike of our trip.
-The route itself was not the nicest compared to the rest, but at least the photo, which came out in the end is probably one of the most spectacular, you can get in Norway.
+On the 4th day on our Norway itinerary we made it to the Devil’s Tongue.
+This should also be the longest hike (22 km) of our trip.
+We did not find the route itself to be the most beautiful compared to the rest, but at least the photo that came out in the end is probably one of the most spectacular that you can get in Norway.

 If you are interested, you can read more here: Trolltunga – How to get there and where to park